Pipeline

 Intended to Restore Natural, Healthy Function

-DM199 is an investigational protein therapy with the potential to treat multiple diseases.
-Our initial focus is on acute ischemic stroke (AIS) and cardio-renal disease.
+DM199 (rhKLK1) is an investigational protein therapy with the potential to treat multiple diseases.
+Our primary focus is on acute ischemic stroke (AIS) and preeclampsia (PE).
 DM199 is intended to restore normal levels of the naturally occurring protein KLK1, which acts on interrelated mechanisms in the blood vessels and kidneys to improve circulation and overall function.

 How DM199 Stands Out

-We believe DM199 may provide new treatment options with significant benefits over the current standards of care, which are only available to approximately 20%1 of AIS patients.
+We believe DM199 (rhKLK1) may provide new treatment options with significant benefits over the current standards of care, which are only available to approximately 20%1 of AIS patients.
 In the treatment of AIS, DM199 is being investigated with a treatment window of up to 24 hours from the onset of a stroke, potentially providing a therapeutic treatment option in the United States for the approximately 80%1 of AIS patients with no therapeutic treatment option and who generally only receive supportive care.
-In the treatment of cardio-renal disease, we believe that DM199 has the potential to reduce blood pressure and maintain, or possibly improve kidney function, by both improving blood flow (as measured by eGFR) and reducing albuminuria (as measured by the urinary albumin to creatinine ratio).
+In the treatment of preeclampsia, we believe that DM199 has the potential to lower blood pressure, enhance endothelial health, and improve perfusion to maternal organs and the placenta and thereby extend gestational days.
 We are not aware of any approved therapies in the United States or the European Union to address low KLK1 levels.
-DiaMedica’s clinical trials have been and/or are being conducted in the United States, Europe and Australia.
+DiaMedica’s clinical trials have been and/or are being conducted in the United States, Europe, South Africa, and Australia.
 In the trials completed to-date, DM199 has been generally safe and well tolerated.

 1. Market research conducted by SyneosOne in 2020 and Journal of Stroke and Cerebrovascular Diseases, Volume 29, Issue 2, February 2020.

 DM199 may also have distinct advantages over existing KLK1 replacement therapies approved in Asia.
-KLK1, derived from human urine, is widely used in China (marketed under the brand name Kailikang® by Shanghai Pharma) for the treatment of AIS, and we believe that over 600,000 patients were treated in 2022.
+KLK1, derived from human urine, is widely used in China (marketed under the brand name Kailikang® by Shanghai Pharma) for the treatment of AIS, and we believe that up to 1 million patients are treated annually using Kailikang.
 We believe that DM199, a synthetic form of KLK1, administered subcutaneously could result in improved efficacy given the more stable pharmacokinetics (drug exposure levels) observed in the subcutaneous dosing administered in our prior trials.
 Additionally, we believe that a synthetic form of KLK1 may avoid the potential manufacturing risks of Kailikang.
-Specifically the risk of endotoxins, impurities and antibody formation associated with a drug that is extracted from human urine.
+Specifically, the risk of endotoxins, impurities and antibody formation associated with a drug that is extracted from human urine.
 DM199, as a synthetically produced form of KLK1, may also address potential supply constraints that make Kailikang difficult and expensive to produce given the logistical challenges in sourcing of human urine.
 These factors may contribute to DM199 being a product candidate that is better positioned to achieve the manufacturing regulatory compliance required for commercial approval worldwide as compared to a urine-derived protein.

 Restoring Normal Physiologic Function